MicrosoftDocs/iis-docs/iis/publish/frontpage-server-extensions/installing-the-frontpage-server-extensions-on-iis.md

 ### Using the Command Line to Remove

 You can remove the FrontPage 2002 Server Extensions from a website using the command-line tools, owsadm or owsrmadm.
-These tools are located in the "%CommonProgramFiles%\Microsoft Shared\Web Server Extensions\50\bin" folder.
+These tools are located in the `%CommonProgramFiles%\Microsoft Shared\Web Server Extensions\50\bin` folder.
 To remove FPSE 2002 from a website, you use the uninstall or fulluninstall operations.
 The uninstall operation removes FrontPage 2002 Server Extensions from your server.
 The full uninstall operation also removes the data about your site (excluding actual site content) from your virtual server.

 The uninstall and fulluninstall operations take the port parameter.
 The following example shows the syntax for removing FPSE from a website: